Fire, risk of explosions prompt evacuations near Georgia chemical plant

 Smoke hazards and a risk of explosions prompted officials to order people to leave three neighborhoods within a 1-mile radius of the Symrise chemical plant, Glynn County government spokesperson Katie Baasen said.
 People within a 3-mile radius were being told to shelter in place.

-The fire was initially reported just before 4 a.m. local time on Monday, the Glynn County board of commissioners said in a Facebook post, noting that the plant was evacuated as additional evacuation orders were established for neighborhoods in the immediate vicinity and shelter-in-place orders were placed for others farther away.
+The fire was initially reported just before 4 a.m. local time on Monday, the Glynn County board of commissioners said in a Facebook post, noting that the plant was evacuated.

 Several hours after the orders were posted, officials estimated that about 100 households had evacuated.